December 1, 2023In-Person Information Session

-Riverview School’s Information Sessions and Tours are designed for parents and professionals.
-They begin at 9:00am and conclude at 11:30am and are held several times a month.
-Admissions staff welcomes visitors to our campus, and introduce guests to our Middle/High School (grades 6–12) and GROW (Getting Ready for the Outside World) Transition Program in a presentation, followed by a Q&A session and a tour campus, where you’ll meet students and staff along the way.
-Please register to attend by emailing email@example.com or by calling 508-888-0489 ext.
-206Upcoming Information Sessions
+Virtual Information Sessions are held Wednesday afternoons from 4:00 p.m. to 5:00 p.m.
+Designed for parents and professionals, Admissions Staff welcome visitors to our virtual campus, and introduce guests to our Middle & High School (grades 6-12) and GROW (Getting Ready for the Outside World) Transition Program in a presentation, followed by a Q&A Session.

 - Riverview Students to Shine in Grease!